 Since then, I have been pursuing whatever opportunities I can find to educate myself and follow this path, wherever it leads.
 I am now a State-licensed wildlife rehabilitator and a certified New York Master Naturalist.
 I volunteer as a Nature Guide at Teatown, and teach a nature program at a local Montessori school.
 Herping–defined as going out in search of reptiles and amphibians–has become a passion and a meditation for me.
 I regularly hike around the northern Westchester area looking for salamanders.
-I also participate in citizen science projects whenever I can, and urge everyone with an interest to get involved with citizen science!
+I also participate in community science projects whenever I can, and urge everyone with an interest to get involved with community science!

 Fern & Frog is an opportunity for me to organize my knowledge and research as I develop my own expertise, and to share my love for our local wildlife and resources with the community.